nkn-ctrl/TryHackMe/Red_Team_Operation/Lateral_Movement_and_Pivoting.md

 The resulting `puttyX.exe` will execute a reverse_tcp meterpreter payload without the user noticing it.
 Once the file has been generated, we can replace the executable on the windows share and wait for any connections using the `exploit/multi/handler` module from Metasploit.

 ### RDP hijacking
+When an administrator uses Remote Desktop to connect to a machine and closes the RDP client instead of logging off, his session will remain open on the server indefinitely.
+If you have SYSTEM privileges on Windows Server 2016 and earlier, you can take over any existing RDP session without requiring a password.
+If we have administrator-level access, we can get SYSTEM by any method of our preference.
+For now, we will be using psexec to do so.
+First, let's run a cmd.exe as administrator: